georgeflanagin/wscontrol/README.md

 ## Basic operation

 Begin by sourcing `wscontrol.sh`.
 This file contains a few shell functions that will make operation easier and less subject to errors.
+It also defines `WSCONTROLHOME`, an environment variable that represents the default location for the toml configuration file, the database, and the logfile.

 `wscontrol` -- brings up the interactive console.
 The program will wait for your next command until you type one of _exit_, _quit_, or _stop_.